Goji-P2P/slate/source/includes/_corporate-actions.md

 ### Description

-Retrieves the details of an existing dividend.
+Retrieves the details of an existing dividend given a dividend `id` is supplied.

 ### Request